rndlabs/cow-docs/docs/3_smart-contracts/settlement-contract/2_signature-schemes.md

 To do that, the trader must be the sender of an on-chain call to the settlement-contract function `setPreSignature` on input the order uid of the order that needs to be signed.
 See here for information on how to compute the order uid.

-Note that if an order was already filled, then presigning it does _not_ make it tradable again.
+Note that if an order was already filled, then pre-signing it does _not_ make it tradable again.